Social economy

-Social economy enterprises and organisations have different sizes, ranging from SMEs to large companies and groups that are leaders in their markets and operate in all the economic sectors.
+Social economy enterprises and organisations have different sizes, ranging from SMEs to large companies and groups that are leaders in their markets.
+Social economy entreprises operate in all economic sectors, including retail, industry, agriculture, finance and more.

 History

 Third sector

 As a field of study, social economy studies the relationship between economy and social behavior.
 It analyzes how consumer behavior is influenced by social morals, ethics and other humanitarian philosophies.
 It examines activity that is related to economics in the community and exposes the information to the community; this includes the social enterprise and voluntary sectors.

 A social economy develops because of a need for new solutions for issues (social, economic or environmental) and to satisfy needs which have been ignored (or inadequately fulfilled) by the private or public sectors.
 By using solutions to achieve not-for-profit aims, a social economy has a unique role in creating a strong, sustainable, prosperous and inclusive society.
-It is important for companies to be able to independently implement their own CSR initiatives as studies have shown that this will result be much more impactful than government-mandated CSR initiatives.

 Successful social-economy organisations play a role in fulfilling governmental policy objectives by: